-The service review and future strategy of the Internal Audit partnership will be finalised in the coming year (2019/20) and the Audit Committee, as those charged with governance, will provide continued oversight and direction as required.
+The Audit Committee, as those charged with governance, will provide continued oversight and direction as required.
 As such, the operation of the service will also be monitored by the Strategic Management Team, and the Section 151 Officer.

 b) External Audit